-Science Co-op works closely with local and international employers to develop challenging, career-related positions for our students.
+UBC Science Co-op works closely with local, national, and international employers to develop challenging, career-related positions for our students.

-A co-op work term does not replace or add academic course credits for that term and the credits are not counted towards graduation.
-For most programs, being a co-op student will extend the student's degree program by one year.
-Consult an academic advisor in the respective department to determine graduation eligibility.
+A Co-op work term does not replace, or add academic course credits for that term, and the credits are not counted towards graduation.
+For most programs, being a UBC Science Co-op student will extend the student's degree program by one year.
+You should consult an academic advisor in your respective department to determine graduation eligibility.